The banks in India mis-sell financial products.

 It is very clear that most banks, try and sell the schemes of their own fund houses.

-Or lets put it this way – for each bank, the best mutual fund schemes to invest for their customers is none other than the schemes belonging to their own group! 🙂
+Or let’s put it this way – for each bank, the best mutual fund schemes to invest in for their customers are none other than the schemes belonging to their own group! 🙂

 And there is a clear conflict of interest here!

 Customers of the bank, unfortunately, don’t know this and tend to trust their bankers blindly.

 Note – Please don’t think that here, I am trying to say that bank-backed AMCs are not good fund houses.
 I am not saying that.